heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 ## An API is Abused

+> It's not a cakewalk producing wine and beer in Ontario, it's already a very
+> challenging place for small producers to succeed.

-Once or twice a year an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of LCBO API inventory data to small producers as a report, charging them a premium price for this invaluable insight --- insight that's available on LCBO.com to anyone with a spreadsheet.
+Once or twice a year an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of LCBO API inventory data to small producers as a report, charging them a premium for this invaluable insight --- insight that's available on LCBO.com to anyone with a spreadsheet application.

 Schemes like this are not only depressingly uncreative, they contribute toward a toxic ecosystem and stifle innovation.
 It's not a cakewalk producing wine and beer in Ontario, it's already a very challenging place for small producers to succeed.
-In addition to that, the LCBO already officially provides _real_ insight through their
+In addition to that, the LCBO already officially provides _actual_ sales and market insight through their
 [Sale of Data](http://www.lcbo.com/webapp/wcs/stores/servlet/en/sod/) program.

 However, the most upsetting part is that at least one of these opportunists has